vinodhini-17/Norm-of-a-matrix/README.md

 ``````
 # Register No:23013556
 # Developed By:vinodhini.k

+``````
 # 1-Norm of a Matrix
-``````
-python
 ``````
 import numpy as np
 array=([[-1,3],[3,-4],[1,7]])